othim/py-ncsm/README.txt

 - Create the conda environment using the environment.yml file and activate the environment:

-  $ conda env-create -f environment.yml
+  $ conda env create -f environment.yml
   $ conda activate py-ncsm-env

 - Install the package wigxjpf, you can install it via pip.